Recommended tech & dev stack

 Sometimes, a static page caching layer (and cutting out all of those pesky database calls) can make a huge difference to how quickly your website loads.

-Both of these plugins come with a bunch of clever optimisation features, such as localising common JavaScript libraries and optimising the way in which your pages load.
+Each of these plugins comes with a bunch of clever optimisation features, such as localising common JavaScript libraries and optimising the way in which your pages load.

 Hardware & quality of life kit

-Investing in the right tools for the job makes that a healthier, happier, and more productive experience.
+Investing in the right tools for the job makes for a healthier, happier, and more productive experience.

 Dell XPS 15 (9520)